uranium092/Stradivarius/README.md

 ## Stradivarius
-System that interacts with stocks with solid and secure filters, sorting and recommendations.
+System that interacts with stocks with solid and secure filters, sorting and recommendations to invest.

  ### How to run
  * Make sure you have an ENV var defined like GO_ENV=DEV